Skip to main content

 • Step 4: Apply to the FIMF program by submitting your First in My Family application by August 7 for a fall consideration and by January 2 for a spring consideration (must apply prior to completion of 30 credits).

-I’m the first one in my family to go to college.
 Here at Carroll, the staff helped me figure out what I need, what direction I have to go in, what classes I have to take.
 I’ve had a pretty big networking and support system through the First in the Family program, as well as a scholarship through them.
 It was a lot having to transition here, but Carroll made it really easy.

 Jason Savage Quote Image Carroll Community College